 Men must register with Selective Service within 30 days of their 18th birthday.
 For more information go to www.sss.gov.

-SENIORS 2017 check back in February 2017 for these!
-There are scholarships that are available to HC students only, and you will find the information and applications for them on Moodle.
-Please go to the course entitled “Counseling” and as these scholarships became available, you will be able to click on the “Description and Application” listing.
+SENIORS 2017 these are now open!
+These are scholarships that are available to HC students only, and you will find the information and applications for them on Moodle.
+Please go to the course entitled “Counseling” and for each scholarship available, you will be able to click on the “Description and Application” listing.
 Read each description carefully and upload the applications that you fill out to Moodle.
-These scholarship applications will be due by 8:00 am on April 11, 2016.
-Some require extra documents to hand in to the counseling office (like your family’s EFC), and you may do that no later than Monday April 11, 2016.
+These scholarship applications will be due by 8:00 am on March 30, 2017.
+Some require extra documents to hand in to the counseling office (like your family’s EFC or an extra essay), and you may do that no later than Thursday, March 30, 2017.